m1her/m1her/README.md

 <br>

-<div align="center">I graduated as a software engineer from Al Azhar University, Gaza in September 2023 🎓.
+<div align="center">I graduated as a software engineer from Al Azhar University of Gaza in September 2023 🎓.
 I'm a passionate learner who loves programming and is always eager to learn and work hard 💻.
 Currently, I'm a web developer 🌐, and im working in my problem-solving, data structures, and backend development skills 🔍.
 I'm also continuously improving my front-end web development skills to become even more proficient 🚀.
 My goal is to have a satisfying job and lead a successful, peaceful life ✨.</div>

 <br>